billysm64/billysm64/README.md

 - 👋 Hi, I’m Billy.
 I'm an aspiring web developer.
-- 👀 I’m interested in books, history, and coding.
+- 👀 I’m interested in books, history, retro-gaming, and coding.
 - 🌱 I’m currently learning Bootstrap.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me Slack, Discord(?)
 TBA.